 All the street fronting medium density housing have rear lane access and front onto the collector road network.
 This facilitates the opportunity for unique streetscapes and easier access for a greater number of people to amenities throughout the plan area, including potential future transit service.
 The lanes also facilitate the opportunity for non-front-drive housing product.
-Another innovative design within Ridgemont is a custom designed oneway street fronted by medium density housing, encircling a Central Linear Park space, illustrated in Figure 11.
+Front driveways will not be restricted in these areas and may be considered where appropriate.
+Another innovative design within Ridgemont is a custom designed one-way street fronted by medium density housing, encircling a Central Linear Park space, illustrated in Figure 11.
 This Central Linear Park forms the spine of the connected parks network and a unique centre of the neighbourhood, unlike any other in the Town of Okotoks.